 While starting with Genesis might seem logical, it’s essential to consider the complexity of its family trees and laws.
 I recommend beginning with the Gospels to learn about Jesus’ life and teachings.
 The Bible consistently points to Him, so starting your journey here is crucial.
 I also find great wisdom in Psalms and Proverbs, which provide deep reflections on life.

-All scripture is given by inspiration of God and is profitable for doctrine, for reproof, for correction, and for instruction in righteousness. — 2 Timothy 3:16
+All Scripture is given by inspiration of God and is profitable for doctrine, for reproof, for correction, and for instruction in righteousness. — 2 Timothy 3:16

 MY FAVORITE Bible Version: